calebkartchner2002/Stock-Portfolio/README.md

 o : number is the open price

-otc : boolean whether or not this aggregate is for an OTC ticker

 t : number Unix Msec timestamp for start of aggregate

 v : number is the trading volume in the given time